 Click on the toolbar to start a new session in a separate tab.

-The Terminal saves tabs and sessions when you close the project or JetBrains DataSpell.
+The Terminal saves tabs and sessions when you close the workspace directory or DataSpell.
 It preserves tab names, the current working directory, and even the shell history.

 To close a tab, click on the Terminal toolbar or right-click the tab and select Close Tab from the context menu.